 (b) Non-refundable application fee in the amount set forth by the University

-(c) Transcripts from each college attended, whether or not credits were earned; and a baccalaureate degree from a U.S. institution accredited by an accepted institutional accreditor or its equivalent from a non-US institution with a grade point average of 3.00 (B) or higher in all work attempted as an upper-division student, normally the 60 semester hours taken during the last two years of baccalaureate study, or an earned graduate degree from a U.S. institution accredited by an acceptable institutional accreditor or its equivalent from a non-US institution.
-All international transcripts will require a course-by-course evaluation by an approved third-party credential evaluation agency.
+(c) For master’s programs: Transcripts from a U.S. institution accredited by an accepted institutional accreditor or its equivalent from a non-US institution that awarded the bachelor’s degree and all institutions where any post-baccalaureate and/or graduate credits were earned.
+For post-master’s doctoral programs: Transcripts from a U.S. institution accredited by an acceptable institutional accreditor or its equivalent from a non-US institution that awarded the bachelor’s and master’s degrees, and all universities where any additional post-baccalaureate and/or graduate credits were earned.
+For all applicants: All international transcripts will require a course-by-course evaluation by an approved third-party credential evaluation agency unless a graduate program has established an alternative credential evaluation procedure that is approved by the graduate school.
 Unofficial transcripts may be accepted from all institutions attended from which a degree was not earned.
 Official transcripts will be required from an institution from which an applicant earned a baccalaureate or higher.
 Graduate programs reserve the right to request official transcripts, such as to confirm pre-requisites or credits that the applicant intends to transfer to UNF.
 Applicants can view a list of Accepted Institutional Accreditors in Policy 2.0820P.

-(d) In addition, applicants shall adhere to general admissions regulations 2.0380R, 2.0384R, and 2.0385R.
+(d) In addition, applicants shall adhere to general admissions regulations 2.0380R, and 2.0385R.
 Admissions requirements shall not include preferences in the admissions process for applicants on the basis of race, ethnic background, sex, sexual orientation, religion, national origin, age, or disability.